How to Convert DWG to DGN (AutoCAD to MicroStation)

 Click Run Workspace.
 When the translation is complete, navigate to the output DGN dataset in your file system.
 You can inspect the output using the FME Data Inspector or a 3rd-party CAD viewer such as Bentley View.

 Note how the line data in the DGN file has been written using the symbology specified in the DGNStyler, and the DWG attributes have been written as MicroStation tags.
-In the below Bentley View screenshot, you can see the Burrard Bridge in Vancouver has been styled under the Other writer feature type (dashed line) and has its attributes as tags.
+When opened in Bentley View, we can see that the Cambie Bridge in Vancouver has been styled under the 'Other' feature type, showing as a dotted line with the colour we set earlier.

 Data Attribution